nsrr/nchsdb-documentation/pages/README.md

 # About

-The Nationwide Children's Sleep DataBank (NCHSDB) is ...
+In order to accelerate research on pediatric sleep and its connection to health, [Nationwide Children's Hospital (NCH)](https://www.nationwidechildrens.org/) and [Carnegie Mellon University (CMU)](https://www.ece.cmu.edu/) introduce the NCH Sleep DataBank.
+This dataset has 3,984 pediatric sleep studies on 3,673 unique patients conducted at NCH in Columbus, Ohio, USA between 2017 and 2019, along with the patients' longitudinal clinical data.
+The published polysomnography (PSG) contains the patient's physiological signals as well as the technician’s assessment of the sleep stages and descriptions of additional irregularities.

+The novelties of this dataset include:

+1. **Size:** Its large size is suitable for discovering new scientific insights via data mining.
+2. **Patient population:** It explicitly focuses on pediatric patients.
+3. **Clinical setting:** The sleep studies were gathered in the real-world clinical setting at NCH as opposed to, for example, a controlled clinical trial.
+4. **Rich set of clinical data:** The accompanying 5.6 million records of clinical data are extracted from the EHR, and are separated into encounters, medications, measurements (e.g. body mass index), diagnoses, and procedures.

+The NCH Sleep DataBank is a valuable resource for advancing automatic sleep scoring and real-time sleep disorder prediction, among many other potential scientific discoveries.
+Accompanying code in Python to assist users in interacting with the dataset is [published on GitHub](https://github.com/liboyue/sleep_study).

-The National Sleep Research Resource is grateful to the [Nationwide Children's Hospital (NCH)](https://www.nationwidechildrens.org/) team for sharing these data.
+The National Sleep Research Resource is grateful to the [Nationwide Children's Hospital (NCH)](https://www.nationwidechildrens.org/) and [Carnegie Mellon University (CMU)](https://www.ece.cmu.edu/) team for sharing these data.

 ## Data preamble and access restrictions